ga-wdi-boston/ember-object/README.md

  any time a property might be updated.
 This idea is why Ember decided to create a new object model, the Ember Object.
-Almost all of the important pieces of an Ember application are Ember Objects, so as a result they have the machinery for value binding built in.
+Almost all of the important pieces of an Ember application are Ember Objects, so, as a result,  they have the machinery for value binding built in.

 Here's an example of how a new Ember Object can be instantiated.